 Mid North Forecast

-Tuesday Slight (30%) chance of a shower and a possible thunderstorm in the morning.
-Sunny afternoon.
-Winds S/SW 20 to 30 km/h tending S/SE 15 to 25 km/h during the day.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower in the west.
+Winds S/SW 20 to 30 km/h tending S/SE 15 to 20 km/h during the evening.

 Mid North Weather Forecasts